OzzyCosmo/AeroSLR/README.md

-AeroSLR (slim, lightweight renderer) is a basic 3D renderer written in C++ using Dear ImGUI and OpenGL.
+AeroSLR (simple, lightweight renderer) is a basic 3D renderer written in C++ using Dear ImGUI and OpenGL.

 AeroSLR v0.1.0-alpha